 A dedicated computer lab will be provided for students, with software to cater to the needs of each course.
 An online tool will be provided for students to lecture notes, reading lists and other materials specific to each course, as well as a message board and forum to facilitate discussion among faculty and students.

-UNU-IAS will assist students through the courses, acknowledging that students may experience difficulties in adjusting to a new country and culture.
-Students will be provided with accommodation (in an affordable hotel close to the UNU building) during their stay in Tokyo.
+UNU-IAS assists students throughout the courses, acknowledging that students may experience difficulties in adjusting to a new country and culture.
+Students can stay in low-cost accommodation arranged by UNU-IAS at a nearby hotel.
+Further information on payment and hotel reservations will be provided to successful applicants.

 Applicants for this course should be currently enrolled in a master’s or PhD programme (in any discipline); seek to deepen their knowledge on, and gain practical training in, renewable energy; and desire a future career in renewable energy.